rpeszek/my-blogs/thoughts.markdown

 * Case against _copy and paste_:  There is only one thing worse than a bad idea, and that is a bad idea that went viral.

 * Case against Deep Learning AI that writes code: garbage in, garbage out.

+* The two things wrong about the saying "somebody is wrong on the internet" are: the suggestion of a small quantity and the singling out of the internet.

 ## Misplaced Quotes